HumanTree92/VENT_FiveM_ModPack/README.md

 # VENT_FiveM_ModPack
 This is a Mod Pack for Velociti Entertainments FiveM Server

----

-# How to install
-The installation is rather quite simple.
+# Download & Installation
+1) Download the .zip.

-1. Download the .zip or clone the repository to your desktop.
+2) Extract the .zip or Open the .zip.
-2. Extract the .zip to your desktop.
-3. Go to your FiveM Application Data Folder (FiveM Directory)
+3) Go to your FiveM Application Data Folder (FiveM Directory).
-4. Drag & Drop all the contents inside the Drag & Drop into your FiveM Directory
+4) Drag & Drop all the contents inside the Drag & Drop into your FiveM Directory.

 # Radiance Settings
 Pick whatever Radiance Setting you want to use.
 You can use whatever one you want & it doesn't have to be one of these.
 Install Path: citizen/common/data

-Differences: (We here at VE prefer Realistic Radiance 1.0.1)
+* Differences: (We here at VE prefer Realistic Radiance 1.0.1)
-- Radiance V 1.8 (Bright Lights but makes interior light bright)
+  * Radiance V 1.8 (Bright Lights but makes interior light bright)
-- Realistic Radiance 1.0.1 (Bright Lights but decreases interior light to default & make some Police lights themselves look weird)
+  * Realistic Radiance 1.0.1 (Bright Lights but decreases interior light to default & make some Police lights themselves look weird)

-That's it.
-It's all installed

----

 # Visit Velociti Entertainment
 * [TS3](http://www.velocitientertainment.com/ts3/)